openfga/rfcs/20220831-add-type-restrictions-to-json-syntax.md

 1. This RFC is drafted
 2. The [openfga/api#27](https://github.com/openfga/api/pull/27) PR introduces the new fields into the proto-files
-3. The DSL & [openfga/syntax-transformer](https://github.com/openfga/syntax-transformer) are updated to allow empty user type
+3. ~~The DSL & [openfga/syntax-transformer](https://github.com/openfga/syntax-transformer) are updated to allow empty user type~~ (completed via openfga/syntax-transformer#47)
 4. [openfga/openfga.dev](https://github.com/openfga/openfga.dev) is updated to use the user type across the board
 5. [openfga/openfga](https://github.com/openfga/openfga)
    1. Validation is added to prevent writing models with invalid type restrictions (e.g. restricting to a type that does not exist)
    2. Validation is added to prevent writing tuples that do not match the type restrictions
-   3. Read implementations are updated to take the types into consideration
+   3. ListObjects implementation is updated to take the type restrictions into consideration
 6. An RFC for the updated DSL that supports type restrictions is drafted
 7. [openfga/syntax-transformer](https://github.com/openfga/syntax-transformer) is updated with support for the new DSL and JSON syntax
 8. Playground is updated with the latest syntax-transformer changes
 9. [openfga/sdk-generator](https://github.com/openfga/sdk-generator) is updated to reflect the changes in the proto files
 10. [openfga/sample-stores](https://github.com/openfga/sample-stores) is updated with the type restrictions
 11. [openfga/openfga.dev](https://github.com/openfga/openfga.dev) is updated to include type restrictions in the documentation
+12. Expand and Check implementations are updated to take the type restrictions into consideration

 ## Drawbacks